37. DIRECT FOREIGN INVESTMENT – REQUIREMENTS

 SMDA – Sonia Marques Döbler Advogados

 37.3.1.
-ENROLLMENT OF THE FOREIGN INVESTORS WITH THE CENTRAL BANK OF BRAZIL (CDNR) AND THE CORPORATE TAXPAYERS REGISTER (CNPJ) | FOREIGN DOCUMENTS
+REGISTRATION OF FOREIGN SHAREHOLDERS IN THE CENTRAL BANK OF BRAZIL AND IN THE BRAZILIAN FEDERAL REVENUE OFFICE | DOCUMENTATION

 In accordance with RFB Normative Instruction No. 2,172/2024, which provides for the Individual Taxpayer’s Register (“CPF” – the acronym in Portuguese), and RFB Normative Instruction No. 2,119/2022, which provides for the National Corporate Taxpayers’ Register (“CNPJ” – the acronym in Portuguese), both from the Brazilian Federal Revenue Office (“RFB” – the acronym in Portuguese), an agency linked to the Ministry of Finance, foreign investors that intend to practice certain transactions in Brazil , whether individuals or legal entities, shall be enrolled with the National Taxpayers’ Register.